(circa December 21)

 Recite the Blessing Chant.

-Invoke the Goddess and God.
+the Goddess and God.

 Stand before the cauldron and gaze within it.
 Say